 Includes proper rotation and inflation of all four tires.
 Some vehicles require a Tire Pressure Monitor System (TPMS) reset after rotation.

-First rotation after purchase of new tires is the most important and should be performed at or before 5,000 miles.
+First rotation after purchase of new tires is the most important and should be performed between 4,000 and 6,000 miles after install.

-After the first rotation, tires should be rotated every 8,000 miles or sooner pending tire wear.
+After the first rotation, tires should be rotated every 4,000 to 8,000 miles or sooner depending on tread design and wear seen.

 Suspension parts include shocks, struts, control arms, and ball joints.
-While most people believe suspension is about ride, it also effects handling, cornering, and ability to control your vehicle on the road.
+While most people believe suspension is about ride, it also affects handling, cornering, and ability to control your vehicle on the road.

 After a change in handling or ride of your vehicle, or if you can see broken or worn parts.

-ASE Certified shop manager Terry Cunningham is our alignment and suspension specialist.
-He doesn't just let the Hunter Alignment Rack do the adjustment to within factory specs, he adjusts the caster, camber, and toe to get the best ride, tire wear, and handling out of your vehicle.
+Our technicians don't just let the Hunter Alignment Rack do the adjustment to within factory specs, they adjust the caster, camber, and toe to get the best ride, tire wear, and handling out of your vehicle.